cyrilby/bunny-df/README.md

 - Additional packages may be needed to enable reading/writing specific file formats such as Excel, Parquet, etc. (please check the official [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_parquet.html) for more information)

 ## Functionalities

+### Supported file formats

+For reading/writing tabular data (`pandas` data frames):

+- CSV
+- Excel (xls, xlsx, xlsm)
+- ODS
+- Parquet
+- Feather (f, feather)
+- HDF
+- Pickle (pkl, pickle)

+Other formats [WIP as of 29-12-2025]:

+- JSON for storing dictionaries (yet to be added)
+- TXT for storing strings (yet to be added)
+- Pickle for storing any other Pythonic objects (yet to be added)

 ### Main functions